 If the flickering lights continue after replacing the bulb, you may have a wiring issue.
 It could be the fixture itself or in the electrical wiring leading to the fixture.
 This issue is no longer a simple fix and instead requires help from a licensed electrician.

 Appliance Causing Flickering Lights

 Sometimes, starting a large appliance, typically one that draws 100 amps or more, such as a heating or cooling unit or a clothes dryer, may cause your home's lights to flicker.
 The unit needs a lot of electricity to start up initially with less power needed once it's running, which is why you may notice the flickering at startup and not constantly.
 In this case, move the appliance to an outlet on a dedicated circuit to remedy the issue.

-If heating and cooling appliances cause your lights to flicker upon starting, contact a certified climate-control technician to install a soft start kit, which helps reduce the amount of power needed to start the appliance.
-Do not neglect power-draw problems, as long-term increased current draw may heat breakers or connectors and eventually lead to house fire.
+If heating and cooling appliances cause your lights to flicker every time they start running, contact a certified climate-control technician to install a soft start kit.
+This addition helps reduce the amount of power needed to start the appliance, which can minimize the flickering effect.
+Do not neglect power-draw problems, as long-term increased current draw may heat breakers or connectors and eventually lead to a house fire.

-Consistent flickering in one or more areas that persists after you have changed the light bulb may indicate loose wiring, as can the dimming of lights.
+Consistent flickering in one or more areas that persists after you change the light bulb may indicate loose wiring.
 Because a single circuit can reside in places ranging from your junction box to your light switch, and because each circuit may have up to 50 connections, you'll need to enlist the help of a licensed electrician to identify and remedy the fault.

-More to Consider
+Additional Electrical Issues to Consider

-Electric issues from outside your home may also cause flickering lights; if the wire that connects your home's electrical supply to your power company's transformer is too small, for instance, your lights may flicker.
+Electric issues from outside your home may also cause flickering lights.
+If the wire that connects your home's electrical supply to your power company's transformer is too small, for instance, your lights may flicker.
 Contact your power company to investigate and address this issue.